 “We intend to bring fiber to a lot more of our communities,” added Zeitz.
 “Currently, just over 30% of the businesses and homes we pass can connect to our fiber today.
 Our goal is to add a lot more fiber in the coming months and years so that nearly 85% of homes and businesses can get the internet they deserve.”

-Ziply Fiber also has identified several service improvement projects to kick-off in May across all four states and is finalizing plans for which cities and towns to get started in first.
+Ziply Fiber has also identified several service improvement projects to kick-off in May across all four states and finalize plans for cities and towns to start first.
 Many projects will be slated for small and rural towns often overlooked by national providers when it comes to broadband technology.

 To help all customers across the region, Ziply Fiber also is: